When A 1031 Exchange Is Not Always The Right Choice

 First is the deferral of taxes until 2026.
 That tax bill will be due in 2027 but at a 10% step-up in basis.
 The second option is to hold the QOZ investment for at least ten years.
 At the exit of the investment, investors do not have to pay taxes on gains earned in the QOZ fund.

 Another potential benefit of a QOZ fund is refinancing prior to the 2027 tax bill.
-Investors can use refinancing proceeds to pay off their tax bill.
+Investors can use refinancing proceeds to pay off tax bills.
 Refinancing distributions are income tax-free.

-By using the above options, investors are able to end or avoid a 1031 cycle.
-With potential tax-free distributions from QOZ project refinancing proceeds, investors can pay off their tax bill.
+By using the above options, investors can end or avoid a 1031 cycle.
+With potential tax-free distributions from QOZ project refinancing proceeds, investors can pay off their tax bills.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.